5l1v3r1/Sonarr-wiki/Making-NZBDrone-Boot-With-Linux-(Ubuntu-Debian-Tested).md

 #Set username for the process.
 Should probably be what you use for logging in
 setuid yourusername

-#Setelow is the install directory.
+#This is the install directory.
 If you installed using a deb package or the NzbDrone Repository you do not need to change this
 env DIR=/opt/NzbDrone

 setgid nogroup